DavidRBurt/Lipschitz-Driven-Inference/README.md

 ## Lipschitz-Driven Inference: Bias-corrected Confidence Intervals for Spatial Linear Models
-This repository conatian the reference implementation of the method described in "Lipschitz-Driven Inference: Bias-corrected Confidence Intervals for Spatial Linear Models" by David R. Burt, Renato Berlinghieri, Stephen Bates, and Tamara Broderick.
+This repository contains the reference implementation of the method described in "Lipschitz-Driven Inference: Bias-corrected Confidence Intervals for Spatial Linear Models" by David R. Burt, Renato Berlinghieri, Stephen Bates, and Tamara Broderick.
 Code was run in `python3.12`.

 **Citation**
 ```